chrisdone-archive/duet/README.md

 # Duet

-A tiny language, a subset of Haskell aimed at aiding teachers teach Haskell
+A tiny language, a subset of Haskell (with type classes) aimed at aiding teachers teach Haskell

 ## Usage